New York's Watchable Wildlife

-- Get fascinating facts about your favorite wildlife species and learn what and where to look for wildlife during your visit.
+- Fascinating facts about your favorite wildlife species and what and where to look for wildlife.

-When you are looking for wildlife and are visiting a Watchable Wildlife site:
+When looking for wildlife at a Watchable Wildlife site:

 - Don't feed the wildlife.
 Leave wild baby animals where you find them.

 - Keep quiet, move slowly and be patient.
-Allow time for animals to enter the area you are in.
+Allow time for animals to enter the area you are.

-- Check out DEC's NY Nature Explorer - an online tool for finding out about plants and habitats in your neighborhood
+- Check DEC's NY Nature Explorer--an online tool for learning about plants and habitats in your neighborhood